flybywiresim/docs/docs/start/reported-issues.md

 # Reported Known Issues

+!!! warning "Use Correct Flight Model"
+    **The modern flight model is required to fly the A32NX**.

+    Please ensure that your flight model is set correctly via the MSFS settings.

 !!! info "Always Try This First"

     Please try and remove all other mods/liveries from the community folder and test our mod again.
 This will help rule out mod conflicts.